artemagvanian/cs1380-distributed-search/non-distribution/README.md

 To submit your solution, run `./scripts/submit.sh` from the root of the stencil.
 This will create a `submission.zip` file which you can upload to the autograder.

+# M0: Setup & Centralized Computing

+> Add your contact information below and in `package.json`.

+* name: `Artem Agvanian`
+* email: `artem_agvanian@brown.edu`
+* cslogin: `aagvania`

+## Summary

+> Summarize your implementation, including the most challenging aspects; remember to update the `report` section of the `package.json` file with the total number of hours it took you to complete M0 (`hours`), the total number of JavaScript lines you added, including tests (`jsloc`), the total number of shell lines you added, including for deployment and testing (`sloc`).

+My implementation consists of `5` components addressing T1--8.
+The most challenging aspect was developing a bash script because of my unfamiliarity with it.

+## Correctness & Performance Characterization

+> Describe how you characterized the correctness and performance of your implementation.

+To characterize correctness, we developed `8` tests that test the following cases: empty inputs, repeated inputs.

+*Performance*: The throughput of various subsystems is described in the `"throughput"` portion of package.json.
+The characteristics of my development machines are summarized in the `"dev"` portion of package.json.

+## Wild Guess

+> How many lines of code do you think it will take to build the fully distributed, scalable version of your search engine?
+Add that number to the `"dloc"` portion of package.json, and justify your answer below.

+I believe the final implementation will span ~5k LoC.
+It is hard to provide a meaningful justification, but I think this is the case given expected complexity of the project.